t-neumann/slamdunk/doc/source/Quickstart.rst

 =========  =====================================================================================================================================================================
 **-o**     The output directory where the plots will be placed.
 **-r**     The reference fasta file.
-**-mq**    Minimal base quality for SNPs.
-**-m**     Flag to activate the multiple T->C conversion stringency: Only T->C conversions in reads with more than 1 T->C conversion will be counted.
 **-t**     The number of threads to use.
 All tools run single-threaded, so it is recommended to use as many threads as available samples.
 **-b**     BED-file containing coordinates for 3' UTRs.
 **-l**     Maximum read length in all samples.